XZRC/FrogWare/README.md

-# Mercury
+# Elementars+
-bcuz auto threatened to leek src. so ill make public lole
+A continuation of Elementars.
+By XZRC, Reap, Es0 and 9k
-- by crystallinqq & auto
+Original Elementars by crystallinqq & auto